-At June 30, 2023, we conducted business through our administrative headquarters located in Bristol, Pennsylvania and our twelve branch offices located in Bucks and Philadelphia Counties in Pennsylvania and Burlington, Camden and Mercer Counties in New Jersey.
-At June 30, 2023, we owned six of our branch office locations, leased building space at five of our branch office locations and leased the land at one of our branch office locations.
-We also lease our administrative headquarters located in Bristol, Pennsylvania and own one additional administrative office located in Camden County, New Jersey.
+At June 30, 2024, we conducted business through our administrative headquarters located in Bristol, Pennsylvania and our twelve branch offices located in Bucks and Philadelphia Counties in Pennsylvania and Burlington, Camden and Mercer Counties in New Jersey.
+At June 30, 2024, we owned six of our branch office locations, leased building space at five of our branch office locations and leased the land at one of our branch office located in Camden County, New Jersey.
 However, we do not currently conduct business operations from this additional administrative office.
-At June 30, 2023, the total net book value of our land, buildings, furniture, fixtures and equipment was \$9.1 million.
-During the fiscal year ended June 30, 2023, the Company made a strategic decision to close the Bank's branch office located in Collingswood, New Jersey and to consolidate the deposits from this branch office into the Bank's Audubon, New Jersey branch location.
-The branch office located in Collingswood, New Jersey was closed effective December 31, 2022.
-During the quarter ended June 30, 2023, the Company transferred one property with a total carrying value of \$1.1 million as of June 30, 2023 to the held for sale classification.
-The Company intends to sell this property by December 31, 2023.
+At June 30, 2024, the total net book value of our land, buildings, furniture, fixtures and equipment was \$7.2 million.
+As of June 30, 2024, the Company has two properties with a total carrying value of \$2.2 million in the held for sale classification.
+The Company intends to sell these properties by December 31, 2024.